djslzx/learned-filters/README.md

 Can easily convert 'real' numbers by using C=10, converting each number's decimal place to a letter in [0..9]

+We handle these conversions by adding a Word type, along with WordNet and WordBloom wrappers for Net and Bloom, respectively.

 ### Open-faced sandwich (Kraska)
 0. Generate training/test sets
    - training set: all positives, some negatives sampled from negative distribution (90%)